 But, another group found a “significant positive effect of maca on sexual dysfunction or sexual desire.”
 Considering that researchers don’t agree, we can’t say either whether maca root is effective or not.

 The news on L-arginine is a little more encouraging.
 An amino acid, L-arginine helps the body to form protein.

-The Mayo Clinic says that L-arginine is a vasodilator and that research evidence suggests that it may be useful for treating men with ED as a result of a physical cause.
+L-arginine is a vasodilator and that research evidence suggests that it may be useful for treating men with ED as a result of a physical cause.

-According to WebMD, Avena Sativa is the scientific name for oats.
+Avena Sativa is the scientific name for oats.
 Although oats are useful for reducing heart disease risk and lowering cholesterol when eaten, there is no research related to male sexual function.

 Panax ginseng is also called red ginseng.
 A review published in the British Pharmacological Society journal suggests that while there have been studies that show promise in the use of red ginseng for treating ED, “the total sample size and the methodological quality of the primary studies were too low to draw definitive conclusions.”
 So, once again, there isn’t enough proof that this ingredient works.

 Well, Vitamin B3, also known as niacin, is undoubtedly beneficial for health.